katriendg/aio-cert-manager/docs/certs-tls-bundles-doc.md

-# Certificates, Roots CAs, Intermediate CA, Leaf Certificates, Trust and TLS
+# Certificates, Roots CAs, Intermediate CA, Leaf Certificates, Trust, and TLS

 Azure IoT Operations utilizes TLS for secure communication between servers and clients in services such as IoT MQ.
 This document aims to demystify the complex aspects of TLS, focusing on key elements like Root CA, Intermediate CA, Leaf Certificates, Certificate Chains, and Trust Bundles.